 How does a federal tax credit work for my EV?

 With that said, you cannot simply go out and buy an electric vehicle and expect Uncle Sam to cut $7,500 off your taxes in April.
-In reality, the amount you qualify for is based on both your income tax as well as the size of the electric battery in the vehicle you own.
-Here’s how it works.
+In reality, the amount you qualify for is based on both your income tax as well as several specifications of the electric vehicle you purchase, including where it’s built.
+More on that below.

 How much is the federal tax credit?